midnxghtpulse/labor-law-claims-analysis/README.md

 * which labor-law subjects appear the most?
 * if a case has a certain subject, what usually appears with it?
 * which claims tend to show up together?
-* does one labor court have a noticeably different subject profile from another?
+* what does the statistical profile of a specific labor court look like?
-* how does a specific court compare with trt5 overall?
+* which themes appear unusually often or unusually rarely in a court compared with trt5 overall?
+* which combinations of themes are especially common inside a specific court?

 basically, i'm trying to turn a giant pile of procedural metadata into something easier to explore.